 The Most Exciting Week of Your Summer

-Join talented high school students from around Kansas City for seven days of hard work, fun and excitement as you help bring a Broadway musical to the Baker University stage.
+Join talented high school students from around the Kansas City area for seven days of hard work, fun and excitement as you help bring a Broadway musical to the Baker University stage.
 Broadway at Baker is a partnership between the University and Music Theatre for Young People.

 Intense Instruction in All Aspects of Musical Theatre Production

-Each day brings hours of top-quality training in vocal music, dance and drama by Baker University faculty members, musical theatre veterans, and director Cary Danielson-Pandzik.
+Each day brings hours of top-quality training in vocal music, dance and drama by Baker University faculty members, musical theatre veterans, and director Cary Danielson Pandzik.
 The talented group will share its expertise as you create a first-class production.
 You will work with some of the most talented young people in the area and form lasting friendships.